 Tellus has two types of crimping tools for making connections in any tracer wire system.
 The hand tool is designed to be used when the operator has direct access to the tracer wire system in the excavation.
 The long-handled keyhole tool permits remote access to the tracer wire system from above the excavation at street level.

 It is essential to test and evaluate any product that is to become part of an underground distribution system that may operate for 50 years or more.

-To satisfy this need, GTI was engaged to establish testing protocols and perform the testing to evaluate the reliability and integrity of the connectors used to join the coated copper wire that is used in tracer wire systems.
+To satisfy this need, GTI was engaged to establish testing protocols and perform the testing to evaluate the reliability and integrity of the connectors used to join the coated wire that is used in tracer wire systems.
 A salt fog test provided a controlled corrosive environment for corrosion testing, and a tensile/pull-out test was also conducted.
 These tests demonstrated that the Tellus tracer wire connector performed exceptionally well, while other underground distribution systems connectors demonstrated unsatisfactory performance.